edddie7z/sneaker-classifier/README.md

 ## Features

 - Classifies 50 different types of sneakers.
+- Backend built with Python, PyTorch for the CNN model, and Flask for the API.
 - Web interface for uploading images and viewing classification results.
-- Backend built with Python, potentially using Flask for the API.
 - Frontend built with HTML, CSS, and JavaScript.

 ## Dataset